n0rad/typed-command-line-parser/README.rst

 Advanced Definition
 ===================

 This part describe how you can configure the Argument manager to match your needs.
+All the code in this section used to be in your argument manager constructor.

 If you want to customize the manager you will need to know more information about the composition.